The Grace

 Should You Book The Grace at Westport Estate?

 If you have stayed at Westport Estate before and found it solid but unremarkable, recent changes to the property's positioning under The Grace brand are worth your attention.
-This is not a refresh in name only — the hotel is being developed as a destination estate stay in the west of Ireland, which puts it in direct competition with properties like Ashford Castle in Cong and Ballynahinch Castle in Recess.
+This is not a refresh in name only; the hotel is being developed as a destination estate stay in the west of Ireland, which puts it in direct competition with properties like Ashford Castle in Cong and Ballynahinch Castle in Recess.
 Whether it earns that comparison depends largely on what you are coming for.

-For a special occasion stay in County Mayo, The Grace has a clear argument: Westport is one of the most accessible towns in the west of Ireland, well connected by rail and road, and the estate setting delivers the countryside atmosphere that city hotels in Dublin cannot.
+For a special occasion stay in County Mayo, The Grace has a clear argument: Westport is one of the most accessible towns in the west of Ireland, well connected by rail and road, the estate setting delivers the countryside atmosphere that city hotels in Dublin cannot.
 If your priority is landscape and seclusion over urban convenience, this is a more practical choice than Adare Manor in Adare for travellers based in Connacht.

 The Restaurant at The Grace: Is It Worth the Trip on Its Own?